 "Gee, those are great pictures!
 What kind of camera do you have??"

 Why have I chosen the Minolta / Sony platform?
 For one thing, Minolta's optics have always been superb (they were supplying optics and camera parts to Leica for many years), they invented the wireless flash and (up until 2004) they were the only company which allowed the pop-up flash to trigger them.
 Then there's the 'Zeiss' thing.
-And, until recently, I have never had to worry about other photographers asking to borrow my lenses. :-)
+And, until recently, I have never had to worry about other photographers asking to borrow my lenses or flashes. :-)

 Autofocus Lenses currently in use: